Rick Ross: Business ventures

+As of 2017, Ross owned several different Wingstop restaurant locations.
+Wingstop is a fast-food chain specializing in chicken wings.
+When Don Lemon was fired from CNN in April 2023, Ross offered him a job, saying, "For some reason, I believe you know what you doing with the lemon pepper wings.
+So man, just send over your résumé."

 Legal issues

 In January 2008, Ross was arrested on gun and marijuana charges.
 During a deposition of Officer Rey Hernandez, a Miami Beach police officer who arrested Ross, Ross's lawyer, Allan Zamren, asked Hernandez why Ross's case was assigned to the gang task force.
 The officer stated that it was because Ross claimed affiliation with Triple C's (aka Carol City Cartel), and other known gang members.
 Zamren pressed Hernandez for a personal link between Ross and the gang members, but the officer did not provide proof.

 In August 2008, YouTube entertainer DJ Vlad filed a lawsuit against Ross for assault and battery.
 Vlad claimed Ross organized an ambush on him at the 2008 Ozone Awards in Houston, Texas for asking questions about his past as a correctional officer.

 In June 2010 "Freeway" Ricky Ross sued Ross for using his name, filing a copyright infringement lawsuit in a California federal court.
 Jay-Z had been called to testify in the lawsuit, as he was CEO of Def Jam when Ross/Roberts was signed.
 "Freeway" Ricky Ross, a reformed drug kingpin, sought $10 million in damages in his lawsuit.
 Also, Freeway Ricky Ross threatened to block the release of Ross's album, Teflon Don.

 A week after the lawsuit was filed, Rick Ross responded to the charges: "It's like owning a restaurant, you're gonna have a few slip and falls.
 You get lawsuits, you deal with them, and get them out your way ... sometimes you lose."
 He denied rumors that he would change his name to "Ricky Rozay" as a consequence of the lawsuit.
 The lawsuit was thrown out of court on July 3, 2010.
 The album Teflon Don was released as scheduled on July 20, 2010.

 A federal judge ruled that the case should be refiled in California state court because it fell under California state law.
 "Freeway" Ricky Ross refiled the case with the State of California and the federal case is on appeal in the United States Court of Appeals for the Ninth Circuit.
 The state case was filed in 2011 in California.